Intellectual property issues and student work

-At the beginning of a project developers don't really know whether they might eventually develop something that is likely to have commercial value.
-For that reason it is advisable to protect an idea and its early stages of development by keeping them secret, and asking people involved in the discussions to sign a confidentiality agreement.
+At the beginning of a project developers are unsure if they will eventually develop something that is likely to have commercial value.
+Thus, it is advisable to protect an idea and its early stages of development by keeping them secret.
+Ask people involved in the discussions to sign a confidentiality agreement.
 Anyone who talks about their invention or design in public cannot file a valid application for a patent or a registered design afterwards.

 Drawings and designs, including CAD models of students' ideas, are copyright.
 No formality is needed for this protection – it arises automatically.
-Students should ensure they date and put their names on any such items, as this will mean there is a clear record of their copyright ownership.
+Students should put their names and the full date on any such items.
+By doing so, they establish a clear record of their copyright ownership.

 At this stage students might find it useful to explain their product to a potential investor who could assist with the costs.
 Remember that students who do this should always ask the investor to sign a confidentiality agreement.
-Such an agreement safeguards the student's ownership of his or her idea (although it does not necessarily provide 100% security – the only way to be completely safe is to never discuss a new idea or product with anyone).
+Such an agreement safeguards the students' ownership of their ideas, although it does not necessarily provide 100% security.

-In addition, however, the fact that an idea, product, or process has only ever been discussed under the auspices of a confidentiality agreement, is considered to preserve the novelty of the idea for the purposes of applying to register a patent or design.
+The fact that an idea, product, or process has only ever been discussed under the auspices of a confidentiality agreement is considered to preserve the novelty of the idea for the purposes of applying to register a patent or design.

-Instead of registering a patent or design, some inventors prefer to 'flood the market' with their new product, using the protection of a registered trade mark to build up a reputation for the product.
+Instead of registering a patent or design, some inventors prefer to "flood the market" with their new product.
+They use the protection of a registered trade mark to build up a reputation for the product.

 This can be an effective strategy, but it does not prevent competitors copying a product and putting their own versions on the market.
 The inventor would then have to keep ahead of competitors by regularly developing newer versions of the product or by convincing customers that products sold under their trade mark are better quality, or more reliable than those of competitors.